mlh98/In-Silico-Simulations/README.md

 # Biophysical-blood-flow-model

-The Python script for the biophysical simulations on the manuscript "Effect of simultaneous multislice imaging (SMS) and repetition time on biexponential liver intravoxel incoherent motion" are published here.
+The Python script for the biophysical simulations described in the manuscript "Effect of simultaneous multislice imaging (SMS) and repetition time on biexponential liver intravoxel incoherent motion" are published here.

+The simulation models blood flow according to a laminar isotropic pipe flow velocity distribution while considering magnetic resonance excitation pulses and T1 relaxation at given slice and gap positions.

+For more detail please refer to the manuscript.